cascada.abstractproperty.characteristic module

 Split into multiple

-objects given the list of property separators.Given the
+Characteristicobjects given the list of property separators.Given the

-\(c\), this method returns a list of characteristics \(c_1, c_2, ..., c_n\), such that their composition is equal to the main characteristic \(c\).The argument
+Characteristic\(c\), this method returns a list of characteristics \(c_1, c_2, ..., c_n\), such that their composition is equal to the main characteristic \(c\).The argument

-is a list containing lists of symbolic properties.
-The \(i\)-th property list denote the last properties of the \(i\)-thabstractproperty.chmodel.ChModel
+prop_separatorsis a list containing lists of symbolic properties.
+The \(i\)-th property list denote the last properties of the \(i\)-thabstractproperty.chmodel.ChModel.
+In other words, the \((i+1)\)-th characteristic immediately starts after the last property inprop_separators[i].To split into \(n\) characteristics,

-must contain \(n-1\) lists, as the property list of the last characteristic is not given (its last properties are the output properties of the main characteristic).This method internally calls
+prop_separatorsmust contain \(n-1\) lists, as the property list of the last characteristic is not given (its last properties are the output properties of the main characteristic).This method internally calls

-to split the underlying characteristic modelch_model
+abstractproperty.chmodel.ChModel.splitto split the underlying characteristic modelch_model.

 - compute_empirical_ch_weight(num_input_samples=None, num_external_samples=None, split_by_max_weight=None, split_by_rounds=False, seed=None, C_code=False, num_parallel_processes=None)[source]